Choosing Rollers and Brushes for Your Paint Project

 Even if you have the best quality paint, using the wrong roller or brush for your project can waste time and money.
 By taking a moment to consider your tools, your paint job is going to get the most payback for your investment.

 Natural-hair bristles are best used with oil-based paints, stains and varnishes while Synthetic bristles are better with water-based and latex paints.
-Synthetic bristles hold their shape and maintain stiffness no matter how much water they’re exposed to.
-A top quality polyester brush is well worth the initial cost—when cleaned and stored properly, they’ll keep painting smoothly for years to come.
+Synthetic bristles hold their shape and maintain stiffness no matter how much water they’re exposed t

 The best part of using a roller is you can cover a lot more surface area in a lot less time.
 So, if you’ve got a large, flat area to paint like a wall or ceiling, rollers are a great option.
-As with brushes, when you’re painting with latex and water-based paints, make sure you use synthetic roller covers.
+As with brushes, when you’re painting with latex and water-ba

 When you’re choosing a roller, just like brush sizes, you’ll want to think about the roller’s width: